Dynatrace/multi-monitor-updater/README.md

-# Sample App “Multi Monitor Updater”
+# Sample App “Multi-Monitor Updater”

 The **Multi Monitor Updater** is a sample app for the [Dynatrace Platform](https://www.dynatrace.com/platform/), specifically the [AppEngine](https://www.dynatrace.com/platform/appengine/).